SiWoC/RouteManagerWPF/README.md

 ## Requirements

 - Windows 10 or later
-- .NET 6.0 or later
+- .NET 6.0 or later.
+When you first run the program, a Microsoft poput might prompt you to download and install this.
 - Google Maps API key (optional, for Google Maps provider)

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/SiWoC/RouteManagerWPF/releases) page
-2. Extract to a folder of your liking
+2. Extract to a folder of your liking (3 files, 1 exe, 2 dll's)
 3. Launch RouteManager.exe

 ## Usage